-The renovated Withycombe Hall, originally constructed in 1952, will consolidate the Departments of Animal & Rangeland Sciences and Food Science & Technology into a single location, allowing the university to create an innovative, hands on and collaborative learning and research environment.
+The renovated Withycombe Hall, originally constructed in 1952, consolidates the Departments of Animal & Rangeland Sciences and Food Science & Technology into a single location, creating an innovative, hands on and collaborative learning and research environment.

-The new space will incorporate flexibility and include shared support spaces to maximize interdepartmental partnerships and resources.
+The new space incorporates flexibility and shares support spaces to maximize interdepartmental partnerships and resources.

-The building also will be home to researchers investigating pasture & grazing, rangeland ecology, reproductive physiology, ecohydrology, nutrition, animal behavior, forage livestock interaction, ruminant nutrition, poultry nutrition, sage grouse, range science, watershed management and beef & cattle management.
+The building also is home to researchers investigating pasture & grazing, rangeland ecology, reproductive physiology, ecohydrology, nutrition, animal behavior, forage livestock interaction, ruminant nutrition, poultry nutrition, sage grouse, range science, watershed management and beef & cattle management.

 A public outreach retail space for the cheese, creamery and meat produced by the students is also located in the facility.